xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-wordpress-on-dreamcompute.rst

     </VirtualHost>

-Once the site is added, we'll need to enable it via a command called a2ensite (if you want to disable, it’s a2dissite):
+Once the site is added, we'll need to enable it via a command called a2ensite (if you want to disable, it's a2dissite):

 .. code::

     sudo a2ensite

 This will prompt you to pick what site you want to enable.
-Type it in, hit enter, and you’ll be told what’s next.
+Type it in, hit enter, and you'll be told what's next.

 .. code::